awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 ## Customizing synthesis<a name="bootstrapping-custom-synth"></a>

-If you customize your bootstrapping resources, depending on the changes you made, you may also need to customize synthesis\.
+Depending on the changes you made to the bootstrap template, you may also need to customize synthesis\.
 The `DefaultStackSynthesizer` can be customized using the properties described below\.
-If none of these properties provide the customizations you require, you can write your synthesizer as a class that implements `IStackSynthesizer`\.
+If none of these properties provide the customizations you require, you can write your synthesizer as a class that implements `IStackSynthesizer` \(perhaps deriving from `DefaultStackSynthesizer`\)\.

 **Note**
 The `LegacyStackSynthesizer` does not offer any customization properties\.

 ### Changing the qualifier<a name="bootstrapping-custom-synth-qualifiers"></a>

 The *qualifier* is added to the name of bootstrap resources to distinguish the resources in separate bootstrap stacks\.
 To deploy two different versions of the bootstrap stack in the same environment \(AWS account and region\), then, the stacks must have different qualifiers\.
-This feature is intended for naming isolation between automated tests of the CDK itself\.
+This feature is intended for name isolation between automated tests of the CDK itself\.
 Unless you can very precisely scope down the IAM permissions given to the AWS CloudFormation execution role, there are no privilege isolation benefits to having two different bootstrap stacks in a single account, so there is usually no need to change this value\.

 To change the qualifier, configure the `DefaultStackSynthesizer` either by instantiating the synthesizer with the property: